 “Biodiversity” includes the diversity of taxa and their traits.
 How did this diversity come about?
 Does the diversity represent a range of “solutions” that deal with the “problem” of living?
 What are these problems and what are the solutions?
 Answers to these questions represent understanding of the history of biodiversity.

 Understanding this history entails two things: understanding the historical paths of change (what happened, when?) and understanding the underlying processes (what factors are behind such changes?).

-Current research in my lab includes investigation of phylogenetic systematics and biochemical, morphological evolution and biogeography in Dioscorea (true yams), floral and fruit evolution in Rhododendron, Justicia, Impatiens and Moringa.
+Present research in my lab includes investigation of phylogenetic systematics and biochemical, morphological evolution and biogeography in Dioscorea (true yams), Justicia, Impatiens and Moringa.

 - Geeta R, Lohmann LG, Magallón S, Faith DP, Hendry A, Crandall K, De Meester L, Webb C, Prieur-Richard A-H, Mimura M, Conti E, Cracraft J, Forest F, Jaramillo C, Donoghue M and Yahara T. Biodiversity only makes sense in the light of evolution.
 J. Biosci.
 39 doi/10.1007/s12038-014-9427-y.
 2014

 - Sharma R, Geeta R, Bhat V. Male/Female gametophyte development in facultative apomictic plants of Cenchrus ciliaris (Poaceae) is asynchronous.
 S Afr.
 J. Bot.
 91:19-31.
 2014.

 - Subramaniam S, Pandey AK, Geeta R, Mort ME.
 Molecular systematics of Indian Crotalaria (Fabaceae) based on analyses of nuclear ribosomal ITS DNA sequences.
 Plant Systematics and Evolution.
 DOI 10.1007/s00606=013-0781-2.
 2013.